Les Grenouilles qui demandent un roi (La Fontaine)

-Les Grenouilles qui demandent un roi is the fourth fable in book three of La Fontaine’s first volume of Fables (1668), containing six books.
+Les Grenouilles qui demandent un roi is the fourth fable in book three of La Fontaine’s first volume of Fables (1668) (IX.2).
 His second volume, containing five books, was published in 1678.
 The twelfth book was published in 1694, shortly before his death.
 The same fable is also one of Æsop’s Fables, classified as number 44 in the Perry Index (the classification of Æsop’s Fables).

 Les Grenouilles qui demandent un roi tells the story of “silly and frightened” frogs who live in a democracy, but, tired of democracy, ask Jupiter for a monarch.
 Jupiter acquiesces.
 From the skies descends a peace-loving king who makes a huge noise as he lands.
 This king is often represented as a beam or log.

 Frightened by the din, the frogs go into hiding, only to return slowly to look at the king.
 The peace-loving king is a beam, which is not very kingly.
 The frogs start jumping on the beam-king, which the king tolerates as Jupiter grumbles.
 The beam-king is a kindly monarch, but he does not move.